taocpp/PEGTL/doc/Rule-Reference.md

 ###### `not_one< C... >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * `C` is an empty character pack or the (endian adjusted) input value is **not** one of the given values `C...`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `not_range< C, D >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * The (endian adjusted) input value `B` satisfies `B < C || D < B`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `one< C... >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * `C` is a non-empty character pack and the (endian adjusted) input value is one of the given values `C...`.
-* Consumes N bytes when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `range< C, D >`

-* Succeeds when the input contains at least N bytes, and:
+* Succeeds when the input contains at least N objects, and:
 * The (endian adjusted) input value `B` satisfies `C <= B && B <= D`.
-* Consumes N byte when it succeeds.
+* Consumes N objects when it succeeds.

 ###### `ranges< C1, D1, C2, D2, ... >`